 The Association for Library Service to Children (ALSC) is pleased to offer a variety of quality online education courses.
 All courses will run between four and six weeks and will be taught in an online learning community using Moodle.
 All courses are offered asynchronously (self-directed), meaning you won't need to log on at a specific time.

 ALSC is committed to offering CEU-certified online courses.
-This semester, ALSC is offering two CEU-certified courses including Storytime Tools and Science, Technology, Engineering and Math (STEM) Programs Made Easy.
+This semester, ALSC is offering one CEU-certified courses, Science, Technology, Engineering and Math (STEM) Programs Made Easy.
 For more information on CEUs, please visit the FAQ section below.
-If you have questions about CEUs please contact Kristen Sutherland in the ALSC office.
+If you have questions about CEUs please contact Kristen Figliulo in the ALSC office.